“Dang Good Cleaning for that Dang Good Feeling!”

 • VOCs Volatile Organic Compounds

-VOCs are chemicals found in numerous household items such as perfume, hairspray, and paint, to name three.
-One VOC is Benzine mentioned above.
-In a Study by Health Canada – Guidance for Benzine in Residential Indoor Air, they found that homes with an attached garage had three times the level of Benzine than homes with a detached garage.
+VOCs are chemicals found in numerous household items, such as perfume, hairspray, and paint, to name three.
+One VOC is Benzine, as mentioned above.
+In a study by Health Canada – Guidance for Benzine in Residential Indoor Air they found that homes with an attached garage had three times the level of Benzine than homes with a detached garage.

 How to check your Indoor Air Quality?